Diego17cp/Diego17cp/README.md

 I am a software engineering student, currently halfway through my degree.
 I am expanding my knowledge in both front-end and back-end development.
 I love to learn and build something new, productive, innovative and creative.
 - 🌱 I’m currently learning ...
-  - Playing React + CodeIgniter Projects
+  - React Native - Mobile dev
 - 🧑‍💻 I always excited about learning new technologies.
 - 🔥 I like the challenges.
 - 🍃 If you can imagine it, you can program it.